List of awards and nominations received by Mammootty

 In 2013, in an online poll conducted by CNN-IBN on their website as part of the 100 years celebration of Indian cinema, 2 of his films: Oru Vadakkan Veeragatha and Anantaram were ranked amongst the "greatest Indian film ever".
 On the centenary of Indian cinema in April 2013, Forbes included Mammootty's performance in Mathilukal on its list, "25 Greatest Acting Performances of Indian Cinema".
+In 2019, Vogue India published a list of Biggest icons of south Indian cinema, labelled him as "Master".
 In 2005, Asianet called him "The greatest method actor to grace Indian cinema."
 He owned a film production company, Casino Films, which produced several of his films.
 He formed a television production company, Megabytes, which produced television serials, the first being Jwalayay.
 In 2022, he became one of the few actors in India to have completed 50 years in Indian cinema.
 Mammootty has been honoured at a few international film festivals like the Muscat International Film Festival and International Film Festival of India.